 The title of Alan Resnais's Competition entry, "You Ain't Seen Nothin' Yet" sums it up.
 Resnais's film made a nice start to the day.
 It was a gathering of notable French actors including Picoli and Amalric, playing themselves, gathered at the bequest of a theater director friend who had died to watch a film of one of his plays that a group wished to stage.
 He wanted their opinion.
 They gathered to mourn as well as to celebrate his work.
 This made for a quaint and diverting premise.

 "My Joan of Arc" is one of a couple of French travel documentaries in the festival.
-This one was by a young Canadian woman who came to retrace an eleven day horseback ride Joan of Arc took to deliver a message to the King of France in 1429 that he ought to go to war against the English.
+This one was by a young Canadian woman who ventured to France to retrace an eleven-day horseback ride Joan of Arc took to deliver a message to the King of France in 1429 that he ought to go to war against the English.
 This combined my interest in France and history and travel and suited me very well.

 I also received a history lesson from "The Third Half," a Macedonian feature of a true story about a Macedonian soccer team and its Jewish coach during the Nazi era--combining two elements of quite a few films in the market, soccer and the Nazis.
 The coach was forced to wear a yellow star and forbidden from coaching as they approached the championship game.
 One of the star players has a Jewish girl friend.
 The Jews are in the process of being rounded up and sent to forced labor camps in Bulgaria.
 The film ends at a Macedonian Holocaust museum.